Vyral/brad-cohen/_posts/2019-10-25-buying-a-home-doesnt-have-to-break-the-bank.md

 {% include youtube.html %}

-<center>How much does a Harrisonburg home really cost?
-Let&rsquo;s discuss.</center>
+<center><em>How much does a Harrisonburg home really cost?
+Let&rsquo;s discuss.</em></center>

 &nbsp;

-Many people are unclear on what it really costs to buy a home.
+Many people are unclear about what it really costs to buy a home.
 Fortunately, the total expenses of this purchase can be broken down into two categories: upfront expenses and cash to close, both of which we’ll break down for you today.&nbsp;

 Before we do that, though, let me share an interesting fact: Did you know that you could buy a home in Harrisonburg with just $2,000?
 It’s true, and as we share the cost breakdown I mentioned earlier, you’ll quickly see how.
 Let’s dive right in.